Holy Island Bay - Stables

 En-suite bathroom with large bath with shower over, heated towel rail, basin and WC.

 The patio area is accessed from the sitting room and offers a private spot tucked to the side of the shared open garden.
-Outdoor furniture with seating for four and barbecue.
+Outdoor furniture with seating for four.
+There is no barbecue provided.

 There is a large lawned sea-facing garden which leads down to the bay.
 This is shared between the three converted mill properties which make up this development.
 There are a number of benches to sit and take advantage of the views.